 - 5.1 Commanders will survey their personnel every year during the month of January to see which employees are members of a national guard or a military reserve component of the armed forces. - 5.2 The employee will provide the following information to their Commander: - a.
 Name and I.D.
 Number - b.
 Identification of military unit - c.
 Duty assignment or military specialty - d.
-Anticipated training dates for the next year, including if an employee is alerted to a Title 10 activation (a federal call up order to be placed on active duty for a mobilization above and beyond training, including but not limited to deployment overseas). - 5.3 The Commander will submit this information to the MDTA Police Personnel Services Coordinator by February 1st each year. - 5.4 Military Training
+Anticipated training dates for the next year, including if an employee is alerted to a Title 10 activation (a federal call up order to be placed on active duty for a mobilization above and beyond training, including but not limited to deployment overseas). - 5.3 The Commander will submit this information to the Director of Human Resources for the Police by February 1st each year.

+5.4 Military Training